chirag1992m/profile_vs_code/public/blog_posts/website-refresh.md

 ### Web Frameworks

 Reading up about the modern web development, a few front-end frameworks stand out from the rest by a big margin as you can see from this usage graph from [statista](https://www.statista.com/statistics/1124699/worldwide-developer-survey-most-used-frameworks-web/).
-All of these frameworks are not mutually exclusive and can be used with one another depending upon what you're building.
+All of these frameworks/libraries/SDKs are not mutually exclusive and can be used with one another depending upon what you're building.

 ![image](/blog_images/website-refresh/web_frameworks_usage.png)